ruan-xian/PowerScraper/README.md

 #### New on October 24th, 2019

 There is now a new application/.exe file called EasyAutomator.exe that comes in the same install folder.
-Just run it and follow the prompts, and it'll set up an automatic PowerScraper task!
+Just run it by double-clicking and follow the prompts, and it'll set up an automatic PowerScraper task!

 #### Old way